soxueren/atsd/integration/pentaho/data-integration/README.md

 ### Duplicate Weights values

-In that step we will get `Weights` values repeated for each year from 2013 to 2017
+In this step we will get `Weights` values repeated for each year from 2013 to 2017

-- Open `Design` pane and find `Join Rows (cartesian product)` in `Joins` category.
-Drag and drop it to `Transformation` pane.
+- Open the `Design` pane and find `Join Rows (cartesian product)` in `Joins` category.
+Drag and drop it to the `Transformation` pane.
 - Connect your `Join Rows (cartesian product)` with `Datetimes` and `Weights` using `Input Connection` button.
-That button shows when you hover your mouse pointer over `Join Rows` or any item inside `Transformation` pane
+That button shows when you hover your mouse pointer over `Join Rows` or any item inside the `Transformation` pane

 ![](resources/connections.png)

-> After that by "connect" we will be meaning that way of conenction
+> After that, "connect" means way of conenction

 Diagram example: